 - TOEFL code: 5246

-For our Global MBA, we will not waive the GMAT or GRE.
+For our Global MBA, we have not waived the GMAT or GRE except in some circumstances where a student currently holds a terminal degree..

-Professional and Online MBA Applicants who have had 7 or more years of professional work experience and have demonstrated an increase in responsibility during that time may also be eligible for a GMAT/GRE waiver.
+Accelerated, Professional and Online MBA Applicants who have had 5 or more years of professional work experience and have demonstrated an increase in responsibility during that time may also be eligible for a GMAT/GRE waiver.

-If you feel that you may meet the criteria for a GMAT/GRE waiver for our Professional or Online MBA programs, please submit a memorandum that should highlight your years of professional work experience, your quantitative abilities, and discuss why you feel you should be granted a waiver.
-Please send this information along with a copy of your resume and transcripts directly to email@example.com, and it will be forwarded to the Admission Committee for review.
+If you feel that you may meet the criteria for a GMAT/GRE waiver for our Accelerated, Professional or Online MBA programs, please submit a memorandum that highlights your years of professional work experience, your quantitative abilities, and explains why you feel you should be granted a waiver.
+Please send this information along with a copy of your resume and transcripts directly to [email protected], and it will be forwarded to the Admission Committee for review.

 No. There is no minimum GPA requirement in order to be considered for admission.
 To see GPA ranges and average GPAs for each program, please consult our class profiles.